Where is Peter Beardsley now?

 He also made the PFA Team of the Tear on four occasions in 1987, 1988.
 1990 and 1994.

 Upon retiring from playing, Beardsley moved back to England from Australia to take a coaching role at former club Newcastle United, staying there until 2006 when Glenn Roeder was appointed as manager.

-Roeder had made it quite clear that he did not want Beardsley at the club and he spent the next three years working in a marketing and PR role within St James Park.
+Roeder had made it quite clear that he did not want Beardsley coaching at the club and he spent the next three years working in a marketing and PR role within St James Park.

-One of the incidents was alleged to have happened on a team bonding day at adventure course Go Ape where seeing two African players struggling on a climbing frame, Beardsley was alleged to have said “Why are you taking so long?
+One of the incidents was alleged to have happened on a team bonding day at adventure course Go Ape where upon seeing two African players struggling on a climbing frame, Beardsley was alleged to have said “Why are you taking so long?
 Your lot should be good at this.”